Estimated reading time: 5 minutes

 When dealing with a potential business partner in China, it is important to verify its capital position.

-Trustiics offers Company Verification and Risk Analysis service provided by local vetted English-speaking lawyers in China.
+Trustiics offers Company Verification and Risk Analysis service provided by vetted English-speaking lawyers in China.
 This service will help you by conducting legal due diligence on a named company and delivering an English report to you in three business days at US$1,290.
 Check it out here.

 Author: Jenny (Hongli) Sun